“He’s very bright, a very shrewd tactician and a solid negotiator”

 Angus has practised in the field of employment law for many years, in all manner of cases including claims based upon restrictive covenants in contracts of employment.
 He was counsel representing the employee in the House of Lords’ decision in Skidmore v Dartford and has represented both employers and employees in cases involving injunctions in the High Court, such as Kircher v Hillingdon.
 He successfully represented the employer in Chan v Barts, a very large whistleblowing claim.
 He continues to represent parties involved in internal disciplinary hearings.
 He was instructed by US employers in a mediation involving large scale redundancies in the north of England.
 He successfully represented a police force in a substantial claim alleging sexual orientation discrimination in 2015, and in disability discrimination claim by a solicitor in 2016.

 In addition, Angus is instructed to defend claims brought by a number of killers for damages for psychiatric injuries caused as a result of the killings.
 Angus is defending these claims on the basis that they are barred by the doctrine of illegality.
-Angus was successful the first of these test cases decided in December 2016: Henderson –v- Dorset Healthcare University NHS Foundation Trust EWHC 3275.
-The appeal by the claimant was dismissed by the Court of Appeal in 2018: EWCA Civ 1841.
+Angus was successful in the leading case decided by the Supreme Court in 2020: Henderson –v- Dorset Healthcare University NHS Foundation Trust UKSC 43.

 Angus has been instrumental in developments in the law relating to the boundaries of the duty in care in tort owed by doctors to third parties.
 He acted in the seminal cases of JD –v- East Berkshire (House of Lords’ decision whether doctors liable for negligent diagnoses of sexual abuse); Palmer –v- Tees Health Authority (Court of Appeal’s decision as to whether doctors owed duties to mother of child murdered by psychiatric patient) and Selwood v Durham County Council (claim by social worker against NHS as a result of being stabbed by a psychiatric patient).